RELATIONS & PERSONNEL MANAGEMENT

 This research shall be guided by the following research

-(ii) What has been the trend of monetary policy and
+(i) What has been the trend and structure of monetary

-(iii) How effective has been the monetary policy in
+(iii) How has been the performance of the monetary policy

 STATEMENT OF HYPOTHESIS